Granger007/NeuroByte/README.md

  **AI-Driven Precision** – Advanced neural networks ensure more accurate predictions using MRI & gaze behavior analysis...these accuracy values can fuurther be improved in the future by finetuning the model on a wider  scale

 ##  Gamified Recovery
 Wanna heal in a fun and engaging environment ??
-That's NeuroByte for you!!! ✨
+We've got you ✨
 -  **Personalized Brain-Training Games** tailored for ADHD & autism support.
 -  **Mindfulness & Yoga Modules** for stress and emotional regulation => thereby minimizing hyperactivity and impulsivity symptoms.
 -  **Progress Tracking & Adaptive Challenges** to ensure long-term benefits.